google/closure-templates/documentation/reference/messages.md

     message might look like in the `desc` attribute and consider setting a `phname`.

--   If you find a need to specify a placeholder name for a `print`, `call`, or HTML tag instead of allowing the compiler generate the default name, you can add the `phname` attribute.
-The value can either be camel case or upper underscore.
+-   If you find a need to specify a placeholder name for a `print`, `call`, `plural`, `select` or HTML tag instead of allowing the compiler to generate the default name, you can add the `phname` attribute.
+The value follows standard variable naming conventions (must start with alphabet character, and contain only alpha-numerics and underscore).
+By convention, it is recommended that all names be UPPER_SNAKE_CASE.
+For historic reasons, the generated placeholder name for `print`, `call`, and tag is converted to UPPER_SNAKE_CASE, but not `plural` or `select`.
 For example, `{call .emailAddr phname="emailAddress" /}` causes the placeholder name to be `EMAIL_ADDRESS` instead of `XXX`.
 Note that changing a placeholder name changes the message id, causing retranslation.

 -   You can set placeholder examples to aid translation.
 For example, `{$url phex="www.google.com"}` or `{$name phex="Alice"}`.
 Placeholder examples are